 For a rigid-flex design, the board can be interactively folded (as shown in the image above), ideal for performing clearance checking of the board in its installed state.
 The completed board can also be exported in the 3D STEP format, in its folded state if required, ready to load into your MCAD design software.

 ► Read about The Advantage of 3D in ECAD-MCAD Integration

 Design requirements are applied via design rules, using an elegant - target these objects and apply those requirements - approach.
 Rules are defined independently of the objects, and can be exported from one board design and imported into another.
 During editing or rule checking, the rules engine automatically identifies the highest priority rule that applies to each object.

 A rule targets the objects using a keyword-driven query language, which can range from broad identifiers, such as NetClass or All, right down to a tightly defined query that precisely targets a tricky, situation-specific, design requirement.

 The PCB Rules and Violation panel simplifies the process of understanding and interpreting which objects a rule applies to, and why it is failing.
 Batch DRC produces a detailed report, which can be generated in a number of formats.

 Routing is no longer a simple, join the dots process.
-Fast device switching speeds mean that many boards have high-speed signals, requiring controlled impedance routing.
+Fast device switching speeds mean that many boards have high-speed signals, requiring impedance profiles to be defined, and controlled impedance routing.
 The PCB editor's routing width design rule can be width-driven or it can be impedance-driven, where the routing width changes as the routing moves from one layer to another.
 Interactive routing is fast and efficient, with walkaround, hug and push modes that let you get the job done quickly and efficiently.

 The topological autorouter produces routes like that of a skilled board designer.
 Being a topological router, it is not constrained to an orthogonal grid, instead being guided by preferred direction settings and connection paths.